 How Much Is The Bonus?

-The chart below is a breakdown of what types of bonuses you can expect to see.
-We pulled this chart on September 6 2016, and it may change at any time, by city, depending on demand.
+The chart below is a breakdown of what types of bonuses you can expect.
+We pulled this chart on September 6, 2016, and it may change at any time, by city, depending on demand.

-The Lyft sign-up bonuses are double sided, meaning that the referee AND the referrer both get paid.
-So if a you refer a friend to drive, and that friend fulfills the criteria outlined at signup, both drivers will get a bonus!
+The Lyft sign-up bonuses are double-sided, which means that the referee AND the referrer both get paid.
+If you refer a friend to drive, and that friend fulfills the criteria outlined at signup, both drivers will receive a bonus.

 *Bonus Updates: May 2017*